csc-training/hip-programming/docs/03-streams.md

 - Streams
   - Kernels in different streams are asynchronous
   - Kernels in same stream are executed in first-in-first-out order
+  - Execute Host-to-Device and Device-to-Host transfers concurrently with kernels
 :::
 :::{.fragment}
 - Events
-  - Synchronize between streams and host
+  - Synchronize across streams and host
   - Measure time
 :::
 :::{.fragment}